-Awardees must devote at least 75 percent full-time professional effort to research, career development, and other scholarly activities during the award term, with at least 50 percent to this award in the first year.
+Awardees must commit at least 75 percent full-time professional effort to research, career development, and other scholarly activities.
 Candidates may not spend more than 25 percent effort in clinical and/or teaching activities.
+A minimum of 50 percent full-time professional effort must be committed to the Rheumatology Research Foundation project throughout the award term.